google/fhir-dbt-utils/README.md

 FHIR-dbt-utils is not an officially supported Google product.
 The project is work-in-progress so expect additional content to be added as well as potentially breaking changes as we refine the project structure.

 If you believe that something’s not working, please [create a GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
 We would also very much welcome any general feedback and suggestions for improvements which you can provide via this [Google form](https://docs.google.com/forms/d/e/1FAIpQLScU0WXCXA7xOX7kGr6QSW9BNMZwHswf5zq10MfRnnZJYQ6L8g/viewform).

+FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
+Use of the FHIR trademark does not constitute endorsement of the contents of this repository by HL7.